Library Card Eligibility

 - You will lose your borrowing privileges until all overdue items are returned and fines and fees are paid.

 Parents, please share with your child the importance of his/her library card and the responsibility it entails.
-A library card provides your child access to all library materials, including videos, CD-ROMs, and magazines.
+A library card provides your child access to all library materials, including videos, DVDs, and magazines.
 Your child’s library card is confidential.
 However, parents are responsible for overdue fines, damages or lost items.